 A Pin can be escaped by spending an action and succeeding on a Physical Resistance check opposed by the aggressor's Pin Power check.

 The Disarm technique allows a combatant to knock a held object away from an opponent, the Storyteller decides where the weapon lands.
-To use this technique the combatant must succeed in a Dexterity based Success check, adding any specializations for Disarm and modifiers for weapon size.
+To use this technique the combatant must hit with her weapon.
 Should the combatant succeed she must then make a Power Check opposed by her opponent's Physical Resistance check.
 If her Power is greater than her opponent's Physical Resistance the weapon is successfully Disarmed.

 The Knockdown technique allows a combatant to knock an opponent to the ground, into the Prone Position, where it is harder for them to defend against and perform melee attacks.
-To use this technique the combatant must succeed in a Dexterity based Success check, adding any specializations for Knockdown and modifiers for weapon size.
+To use this technique the combatant must hit with her weapon.
 Should the combatant succeed she must then make a Power Check opposed by her opponent's Physical Resistance check.
 If her Power is greater than her opponent's Physical Resistance the knockdown is successful.

 The knockback technique allows a combatant to push an opponent back a number of feet equal to the Power of the technique.
 This can be used to give other party members space, or even to force the opponent off of a cliff or into an environmental hazard.
-To use this technique the combatant must succeed in a Dexterity based Success check, adding any specializations for Knockback and modifiers for weapon size.
+To use this technique the combatant hit with her weapon.
 Should the combatant succeed she must then make a Power Check and declare how many feet she is attempting to push her target.
-If her Power minus the number of feet declared is greater than her opponent's Physical Resistance the target is successfully pushed back that many feet.
-Targets that collide with a wall or other solid object take damage equal to any untraveled distance (e.g. a target would take 20 points if it hit a wall 10 feet away after being hit with a 30 Power Knockback).
+If her Power minus the number of feet declared is greater than her opponent's Physical Resistance check, the target is successfully pushed back that many feet.
+Targets that collide with a wall or other solid object take damage equal to any untraveled distance (e.g. a target would take 20 points if it hit a wall 10 feet away after being hit with a 30 foot Knockback).

 Fighting in Formation